Darren McGregor: Hibernian

 The day after his release by Rangers, McGregor joined boyhood club Hibernian on a two-year deal.
 McGregor was part of the Hibs team that won the 2015–16 Scottish Cup, winning 3–2 against his former club Rangers in the final.

 On 15 April 2017, McGregor scored twice as Hibs beat Queen of the South 3–0 to clinch the 2016–17 Scottish Championship title and a return to the Scottish Premiership after an absence of three years.
 He signed a two-year contract with Hibs in May 2017.
 McGregor underwent knee surgery in September 2017, which head coach Neil Lennon said would prevent him from playing for at least four weeks.

 In April 2019, Hibs and McGregor agreed a new contract that is due to run until 2023.
 In August of that year he sustained a lower abdominal injury which kept him out of action for four months.
 Having made four appearances that season prior to the injury, he made six more after returning (and remained an unused substitute on 15 further occasions) before the campaign was curtailed due to the COVID-19 pandemic in Scotland.

 On 15 May 2022, in the last match of the 2021–22 season, McGregor captained Hibs to a 4–0 win against St Johnstone.
 In June 2022 it was announced that McGregor would take up a player/coach role with the Hibs development squad.
+He retired from playing at the end of the 2022–23 season (in which he was an unused substitute for 13 league fixtures), and became head coach of the Hibs under-18 team.

+McGregor was awarded a testimonial match by Hibs in 2025, but was unable to play after undergoing surgery for an injury suffered in a car crash.